-The Naadam festival in Ulaanbaatar allows its audience to admire colorful celebration and see prominent sports while the countryside festivals allow their audiences to participate and deal with locals.
+The Naadam festival in Ulaanbaatar allows its audience to admire colorful celebrations and see prominent sports while the countryside festivals allow their audiences to participate and deal with locals.
 It is considered to be the most widely watched festival in the country, the main attraction for tourists, and is a centuries-old tradition that dates back to the era of the great Khans and their dynasties.

-“Naadam” in Mongolian means “games,” which makes sense since the holiday is primarily focused on three Mongolian skills: wrestling, horse racing, and archery, that Genghis Khaan considered essential for any Mongol warrior.
+“Naadam” in Mongolian means “games,” which makes sense since the holiday is primarily focused on three Mongolian skills: wrestling, horse racing, and archery, which Genghis Khaan considered essential for any Mongol warrior.
 Whereas horse racing and archery competitions have gradually incorporated women participants over the years, wrestling continues to be a highly male-dominated sport.
 There is an interesting fact about wrestling, that all men are wearing their small underwear-style bottoms, boots, traditional hat, and an open, over-the-shoulder top.

 Should you visit Mongolia, this is the best time to see the Mongolian people and soak up the party atmosphere!
 If you are not into sports, there’s plenty to see and do outside - you can also explore Mongolian food, music, crafts, games, and culture in general.
 And, of course, the natural beauty of the country will also await you.

 Read our blog on road trip to Mongolia: Why Mongolia Is One Of The Best Drives In The World

 Don’t forget to pack your camera and get ready to make some amazing memories!
 Come travel to Mongolia to experience this Festival, which is the only one of its kind, in the world.
 Here, we will explain all the activities and hustle happening at the Naadam festival so that you could enjoy it in a better way.